dwavesystems/dwave-ocean-sdk/docs/quantum_research/qpu_decomposing.rst

 Decomposing Large Problems
 ==========================

-This chapter briefly presents methods of decomposing a large problem into a part requiring no more than the number of qubits available on the QPU and, optionally for hybrid approaches, parts suited to conventional compute platforms.
+This section briefly presents methods of decomposing a large problem into a part requiring no more than the number of qubits available on the QPU and, optionally for hybrid approaches, parts suited to conventional compute platforms.
 Detailed information is available in the literature and referenced papers to guide actual implementation.

-The :std:doc:`dwave-hybrid <oceandocs:docs_hybrid/sdk_index>` package
-provides decomposition tools.
+The :ref:`dwave-hybrid <index_hybrid>` package provides decomposition tools.

-.. _cb_decomposing_energy_impact:
+.. _qpu_decomposing_energy_impact:

 Energy-Impact Decomposing
 =========================